 special education services.
 Health care costs and length of hospital stay are higher for low birth weight infants.
 Utah inpatient

-hospital discharge data (2010) indicate that the average hospital charge for a low birth weight infant was $44,472 compared
+hospital discharge data (2011) indicate that average hospital charges for a low birth weight infant were $58,770 (DRG 386,

 Low birth weight is defined as less than 2,500 grams (about 5 pounds, 8 ounces).